Raj Mukherji: Early life, education, and career

-Mukherji is the son of Indian American immigrants who arrived from Calcutta in 1970.
+Mukherji is the son of Bengali immigrants who arrived from Calcutta in 1970.
 According to news accounts, he supported himself through high school, college, and grad school as an emancipated minor when economic circumstances forced his parents to return to their native India.
 After suffering a pituitary tumor, stroke, and other ailments, Mukherji's father – an accountant and musician – could no longer work as a result of his health but could not afford health coverage without employment.

 Labeled a "wunderkind" by the media, Mukherji was previously the CEO of an Internet consulting and software development company that he founded while in the sixth grade.
-Mukherji later sold the company to a federal contractor to enlist in the Marines two weeks after the September 11 attacks at age 17, where he served as a reservist in military intelligence.
-The young entrepreneur withdrew from high school at 15 to enroll in an early college program at Bard College at Simon's Rock, eventually earning his bachelor's degree from Thomas A. Edison State University.
-He also holds a masters from the University of Pennsylvania and a Juris Doctor, cum laude, from Seton Hall Law School, and he has performed on Broadway and in motion pictures, as a member of the Screen Actors Guild (SAG).
+Mukherji later sold the company to a federal contractor to enlist in the Marines two weeks after the September 11 terrorist attacks at age 17, where he served as a reservist in military intelligence.
+The young entrepreneur withdrew from high school at 15 to enroll in an early college program at Bard College at Simon's Rock, eventually earning his bachelor's degree from Thomas Edison State University.
+He also holds a Master of Public Policy from Princeton University, a Master of Liberal Arts from the University of Pennsylvania, and a Juris Doctor, cum laude, from Seton Hall University School of Law, where he sits on the Board of Visitors, and he has performed on Broadway and in motion pictures, as a member of the Screen Actors Guild (SAG-AFTRA).

 Mukherji cofounded and led as CEO companies that achieved an aggregate half billion dollars in enterprise value, spanning healthcare, information technology, medical cannabis, and real estate.
 At 19, he had cofounded a public affairs firm that he grew into the state's third largest lawyer-lobbying firm, reportedly through his ties to New Jersey Democratic establishments and the Obama administration.
 In 2011, he was named an annual "Legends" honoree by the Hudson County Chamber of Commerce.